OWASP/owasp-mastg/Document/0x03-Overview.md

 ## The OWASP Mobile AppSec Verification Standard, Checklist, and Testing Guide

-This guide belongs to a set of three closely related mobile application security documents.
+This guide belongs to a set of three closely related mobile app security documents.
 All three documents map to the same basic set of security requirements.
 Depending on the context, they can be used individually or combined to achieve different objectives:

-- The **Mobile Application Security Verification Standard (MASVS):** A standard that defines a mobile application security model and lists generic security requirements for mobile apps.
-It can be used by architects, developers, testers, security professionals, and consumers to define what a secure mobile application is.
+- The **Mobile Application Security Verification Standard (MASVS):** A standard that defines a mobile app security model and lists generic security requirements for mobile apps.
+It can be used by architects, developers, testers, security professionals, and consumers to define and understand the qualities of a secure mobile app.

-- The **Mobile Security Testing Guide (MSTG):** A manual for testing the security of mobile applications.
+- The **Mobile Security Testing Guide (MSTG):** A manual for testing the security of mobile apps.
 It provides verification instructions for MASVS requirements and operating system-specific best practices (currently for Android and iOS).
 The MSTG helps ensure completeness and consistency of mobile app security testing.
-It can also be a standalone learning resource and reference guide for mobile application security testers.
+It can also be a standalone learning resource and reference guide for mobile app security testers.

 - The **Mobile App Security Checklist:** A checklist for tracking compliance against the MASVS during practical assessments.
 We simplify mobile app penetration testing by linking each requirement in the checklist to the corresponding MSTG test case.

 ![Document Overview](Images/Chapters/0x03/owasp-mobile-overview.jpg)

 For example, the MASVS requirements could be used in an app's planning and architecture design stages while the checklist and testing guide may serve as a baseline for manual security testing or as a template for automated security tests during or after development.
-In the next chapter *(Q- what chapter? let's name it)*, we'll describe how you can apply the checklist and MSTG to a mobile application penetration test.
+In the next chapter *(Q- what chapter? let's name it)*, we'll describe how you can apply the checklist and MSTG to a mobile app penetration test.

 ## Navigating the Mobile Security Testing Guide

 The MSTG contains descriptions of all requirements specified in the MASVS.
 The MSTG contains the following main sections:

-1. The **General Testing Guide** (*Q- "chapters x? to y?"*) contains mobile app security testing methodology and general vulnerability analysis techniques as they apply to mobile application security.
+1. The **General Testing Guide** contains mobile app security testing methodology and general vulnerability analysis techniques as they apply to mobile app security.
+> add "chapters x to y"?
+Or give links?
+Or both?

 2. The **Android Testing Guide** covers mobile security testing for the Android platform, including security basics, security test cases, reverse engineering techniques and preventions, and tampering techniques and preventions.